By Rob Shaul and Adam Scott

 Second, we want Research Wolf to become a platform anyone can use to conduct their own studies.
 Research Wolf will democratize research.
 The platform will allow the user to establish a study question, coach them on how to set up study and control groups, structure the data collection, input the results, conduct the statistical analysis, and interpret the conclusions.
 By crowdsourcing research in this way, we hope Research Wolf becomes not only a source of continuing study results and data collection but also an exciting place for us to identify the study issues most affecting mountain and tactical athletes.

 We imagine a day soon where a squad leader at a line military unit, curious about the best way to improve his squad’s marksmanship, will use the Research Wolf and his squad-mates as lab rats, to design a study and test two marksmanship instruction methodologies, and identify the one which works best.
 He will share the results with his platoon, enlist them to re-test the study, confirm the results, and take the findings up the chain all the way to the brigade commander, who impressed with the results and the Mission Direct research methodology, will implement the instruction, resulting in the entire brigade improving marksmanship.

 Seeing the results we would share them with the community, spreading the knowledge quickly across multiple brigades and services.

-Now imagine dozens of squad leaders, platoon first sergeants, platoon commanders, company commanders and on and on conducting and churning and sharing their own research results across broad swaths of fitness, training, equipment and policy.
+Now imagine dozens of squad leaders, platoon first sergeants, platoon commanders, company commanders and on and on conducting and churning and sharing their own research results across broad swaths of fitness, training, equipment, and policy.
 The compounding effect could be incredible!

-Below we break down the steps in traditional scientific method, and how these are applied in both traditional academic research and our Mission Direct Research.
+Below we break down the steps in a traditional scientific method, and how these are applied in both traditional academic research and our Mission Direct Research.
 Following is a flowchart we’ve created to help us understand the process.